Dracula in the Provinces: Plot

 Back in Italy, Nicosia fears having become a homosexual man.
-He goes to his physician Dr. Paluzzi, who suggests he should try making out with his mistress; should he be unable to do so, this would mean he has been "deflowered while drunk."
-However, this attempt to re-establish his heterosexuality fails because the tormented Nicosia feels compelled to bite her neck and suck her blood.
+He goes to his physician Dr. Paluzzi, who suggests he should try making out with his mistress Liu; should he be unable to do so, this would mean he has been "deflowered while drunk."
+However, this attempt to re-establish his heterosexuality fails because the tormented Nicosia feels compelled lick blood from a wound on her leg after she falls and injures herself.

 Disturbed, Nicosia calls on his Great Aunt Maria to beg her to remove the curse which, he assumes, is responsible for his homosexuality and blood craving.
 However, she claims that she had nothing to do with that.
 She recommends he visit the Magician of Noto in Sicily for help.
 Upon arriving at the Magician of Noto's residence, a desperate Nicosia sees that the magician is a fake, judging from his posture and tone of voice.
 But Nicosia accepts his advice: the curse on him will be lifted only if he re-hires his brother-in-law.
 The whole thing is actually a deliberate stunt organized by his in-laws for Nicosia's brother-in-law to recover his job.
-Returning home, Nicosia responds to his wife's sexual advances by plunging his fang-like teeth into her bare bottom during foreplay.
+Returning home, Nicosia responds to his wife's Mariù sexual advances by plunging his fang-like teeth into her bare bottom while she is taking a bath.
+This leads to Mariù throwing him out of their apartment.

-Over the next months, Nicosia adopts devil-may-care aggression; he re-fires his brother-in-law, visits prostitutes to satisfy his urge to bite, and isolates himself from family and friends.
-He eventually satiates his craving by setting up a blood bank at his factory site and compelling all employees to attend.
-Just as he seems to have surrendered to total cynicism, his wife arrives at the factory with a baby, his newborn son that was conceived Nicosia's vampiric phase.
-Rejoicing at his proof of his potency, Nicosia goes to hold his son, only to discover that the baby has fangs.
+Over the next few weeks, Nicosia adopts devil-may-care aggression; he re-fires his brother-in-law, visits prostitutes to satisfy his urge to bite, and isolates himself from family and friends.
+At the climax, he satiates his craving by setting up a blood bank at his factory site and compelling all employees to attend.
+Just as he seems to have surrendered to total cynicism, his wife arrives at the factory with the news that she is pregnant; that was conceived during Nicosia's vampiric phase.
+In the final scene months later at a garden party in celebrating the birth of his son, and rejoicing at his proof of his potency, Nicosia goes to hold his infant son, only he is shocked to discover that the baby has fangs.